mwaddoups/fwilloughby-art/index.md

 - "/assets/images/woman-house-2-jpeg.jpg"

 ---
-Frances Willoughby is a British artist based in Bristol, who graduated in 2017 with a BA (hons) in Fine Art at Arts University Bournemouth.
-She predominately works with sculpture and collage using a mixture of found objects and textiles.
+Frances Willoughby is a British artist based in Bristol.
+She predominately works with sculpture and collage using a mixture of found objects and images.
 Her work explores themes such as memory, nostalgia and the uncanny.
+She has exhibited both nationally and internationally, and holds a BA (hons) in Fine Art from Arts University Bournemouth.